nkinar/Table-Corners/README.md

 ![Assembly 4](table-corners-seq-4.jpg)

 The adhesive dots are sold in a package.
 The medium version works well for this application.
+In Canada, the dots can be obtained from [Michaels](https://www.michaels.com/).
 ![Assembly 5](table-corners-seq-5.jpg)

 ## Contributing